Skip to main content

 Middleware

-Middleware - array of middlewares specially for current route
+Middleware - an array of middlewares specially for the current route.

 warning

-Route middlewares takes precedence over middlewares into controllers
+Route middlewares take precedence over middlewares in controllers.

 import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";